demisto/content/contribution/README.md

-This folder is used by contributors.
+This folder is used for contributions related scripts.